-Adobe Lightroom review: Features
+Adobe Lightroom CC review: Features

 Once you’ve added photos to your workspace, you can begin editing immediately, and you have a small gallery view of all the images you’re working on at the bottom of the screen.
 The photo manipulation options here are fantastic - everything from basic contrast, brightness, and saturation can be adjusted, as well as more advanced techniques like dehazing, adjusting for aberrations in your lens, and so much more.
 That’s your start, and if you’ve already perfectly framed your image, that’s all you need to do.
 There is an auto-enhance option for beginners, which adjusts all levels according to Adobe’s own algorithms, and once you’ve applied that you’re not only shown what has been changed, but you can further fine-tune everything.
+For anyone who wants to look good with minimum effort, there are some excellent preset modes, especially for converting images to monochrome.

-You’re also given the option to crop, zoom, skew, and manipulate the size and shape of the photo in a large number of ways.
+You’re also given the option to crop, zoom, skew, distort, and manipulate the size and shape of the photo in a large number of ways.
 While you don’t get quite the same level of control as in Photoshop, you get what you need for photo manipulation.
 One of our favorite features is the brush tool, which allows you to ‘paint’ a specific area of your photo to highlight it, and then adjust all the levels and colors within that area.
 So, for example, if you want to lighten an object in the foreground because your camera’s flash wasn’t powerful enough to pick it out, you can brush over it, and adjust all the levels while leaving your background intact.
 This is very handy for sunrise and sunset images, where you’re shooting into the light and don’t want to wash out foreground objects with a flash.

 The healing brush allows you to quickly remove unwanted aberrations or objects from your image, and works a little like the clone tool in Photoshop.
 It’s good for quick fixes, but more detailed work should be done in Photoshop itself.
 You can set the brush to Heal or completely clone, for more defined results.